 David Mitchell's practice centers on business, financial services, and class action litigation at Rose Law firm, purportedly the oldest firm west of the Mississippi River.
-In August 2016, Mitchell was a lead attorney in representing a company in enforcement of approximately $30 million dollar foreign judgement through federal court veil-piercing action and other collection efforts against various entities and trusts affiliated with the judgement debtor.
+In August 2016, Mitchell was a lead attorney in representing a company in enforcement of an approximately $30 million dollar foreign judgement through federal court veil-piercing action and other collection efforts against various entities and trusts affiliated with the judgement debtor.

 Bilzin Sumberg partner Lori Lustrin is on the firm's antitrust team, which represents Tech Data Corporation in the prosecution of claims against the major worldwide manufacturers of cathode-ray tubes (CRTs), the predecessor technology to liquid-crystal displays.
 The company alleges that the CRT manufacturers conspired to raise prices and control production capacity of CRTs in violation of the Sherman Antitrust Act.
 As a result, the client was unlawfully overcharged for products containing CRTs purchased over the course of 12 years.
 Tech Data seeks more than $140 million in damages.
 Lustrin also specializes in appellate, commercial, and class actions matters.

 Jason Alperstein with Robbins Geller Rudman & Dowd is lauded for his work in his consumer class-action cases.
 Alperstein works with name partner Paul Geller to prosecute claims on behalf of almost 600,000 consumers who were misled into purchasing and leasing Audi, Porsche and Volkswagen vehicles that were marketed as environmentally friendly, yet emitted toxic pollutants.
 He also is involved in nationwide class actions pending throughout the country regarding the National Hockey League's failure to warn players of the risk of long-term neurological damages from constant head trauma.
 Securities partner Maureen Mueller was on the winning litigation team, which obtained final approval of a record-breaking $1.575 billion recovery in the securities class action for consumer finance business Household International.
-Mueller helped end the 14-year matter, which arose when shareholders alleged that Household stock was artificially inflated due to the hide of its poor lending practices and loan quality.
+Mueller helped end the 14-year matter, which arose when shareholders alleged that Household stock was artificially inflated to hide its poor lending practices and loan quality.
 The matter took place before HSBC acquired the company.

 Balch & Bingham partner Anne Kaufold-Wiggins has spent 10 years earning courtrooms wins for her corporate clients on appeal, in trial and upon dispositive motions.
 Many of Kaufold-Wiggins' clients are electric utilities including both investor-owned utilities and electric membership corporations.
 She recently defended Georgia Electric Membership Corporation (EMC) before the Georgia Court of Appeals in a pivotal career victory.
 In June 2017 in a 75-page decision, the Court affirmed the trial court's dismissal of two class action, patronage capital lawsuits filed against three of the firm's distribution EMC clients.
-In both cases–with total of $2 billion potentially on the line–distribution EMC members challenged the company's patronage capital distribution practices involving multiple alleged violations.
+In both cases–with a total of $2 billion potentially on the line–distribution EMC members challenged the company's patronage capital distribution practices involving multiple alleged violations.
 Those violations were of the EMC enabling act, breach of contract, unjust enrichment, breach of fiduciary duty, money had and received, conspiracy, conversion, and breach of the implied obligation of good faith.

 Christopher Wiech with LeClairRyan handles business matters with a concentration on technology and corporate compliance.
 Wiech, who leads LeClairRyan's Technology and Innovations practice, advises clients on legal and regulatory issues facing emerging technologies such as blockchain technologies, digital currencies, and "Internet of Things" companies.
 He represents clients in high-stakes litigation including class actions in federal and state courts and has extensive jury trial, arbitration, and appellate experience.